-UCF has designated UCF Communications & Marketing as the division responsible for disseminating accurate, appropriate, and consistent messages of university-wide impact to the media, including university-owned media and social media.
+UCF has designated UCF Communications & Marketing as the division responsible for disseminating accurate, appropriate, and consistent messages of university-wide impact to the media.
+The division is responsible for university-owned media and social media.
 The division also assists university departments, staff, and faculty with how to best share positive news; navigate stories that may impact institutional reputation; and handle interactions with the media.
 Please contact UCF Communications for more information regarding public and media releases.